How to Make Homemade Fried Onion Rings

 Step 3: Slicing Your Onions

 Slice medium onions 1/8-1/4" inch thick and gently pull apart the rings.
+Slightly thicker onions have less of a tendency to break.
 Take care that rings don't snap when separating them.

 Step 4: Coat With Batter